Embassy of Ireland, Ottawa

 The Embassy of Ireland is Ireland's embassy in Canada.
-It is located at 130 Albert Street in the 11th Floor, in the city's downtown core of Ottawa, Ontario, Canada.
+It is located in the city's downtown core of Ottawa, Ontario, Canada.

 Dr. Eamonn C. McKee has served as Ambassador since October 2020.

-Ireland has a consulate-general in Vancouver and honorary consulates in Calgary, Edmonton, Montreal and St. John's.
+Ireland has consulates-general in Vancouver and Toronto, as well as honorary consulates in the provinces of Alberta (Calgary) and Edmonton), Québec (Quebec City), Nova Scotia (Halifax) and Newfoundland and Labrador (St. John's).

 Ambassador's residence

 The Irish Ambassador's official residence in Canada is located at 291 Park Road in Ottawa's upscale Rockcliffe Park neighborhood.